 Norwegian identity number

 If you are going to stay in Norway for more than six months you should register with the National Registry so that you can be awarded an 11 digit identity number (your date of birth plus a 5 digit personal number).
 If you are a EU/EEA national you have to meet with the local tax assessment office ("Likningskontor") to acquire your national identity number.
-If you are from a country outside of the EU/EEA, you will receive a national number or a D number by post.
+If you are from a country outside of the EU/EEA, you will receive a national number or a D number by post, automatically.
+You can read more about this here.
 Beware, you still have to register with the police to get the residence card.
 The number is required for opening a bank account, obtaining a student card among other things.

 Students from the Nordic countries, and students who are going to stay in Norway for less than six months, may apply for a D-number ( dummy number).
 This number may be used to open a bank account.
 To apply for this number, contact your local tax assessment office, or the Office of the National Registrar in Oslo if you are located abroad.